algosup/2024-2025-project-5-bubble-intermarche-team-2/Documents/Management/Weekly_Report/weekly_report_6.md

 1. **Documents**
    - Pull Request of the test plan.
-   - Continue weekly reports, and update wbs and actual schedule.
+   - Continue weekly reports, and update WBS and actual schedule.
-   - Continue to work the User manual.
+   - Continue to work on the User manual.
    - Finish test cases.
 2. **Development**
-   - Continue to fiel the data.
+   - Continue to fill in the data.
    - Fix bug pop-up recipe Home.
    - Update the style Product of localization.